 It stands to reason that people on an island best described as ‘soggy’ would excel in the wetter half of the year, but this is not always the case.
 Many guys still wait until temperatures are in single digits to invest in outerwear.

 Because, well, weather.
-We could leave it there, but as we’re in the habit of offering advice, we won’t.
+Of course, we could leave it there, but as we’re in the business of offering advice to our fellow man, we won’t.